bronger/rsync/rsync.1.md

     requires rsync to scan all the files in the transfer into memory at once (see `--recursive`).
 See `--delete` (which is implied) for more details on file-deletion.

+0.  `--delete-older=TIME`

+    This prevents files being deleted on the destination that were created or modified after the given Posix timestamp.
+The timestamp is given in seconds since the Epoch.
+This option implies deletion in the first place, and may be combined with other deletion options.

 0.  `--delete-excluded`